Elmentrixx/A-Beginners-Guide-to-Coding/README.md

 1. Clone or download this repository to your local machine.
 2. Start with the **Python** or **Web Development** sections based on your interest.
+3. Set up your development environment with [Visual Studio Code](https://code.visualstudio.com/).
-3. Follow along with the recommended tutorials and resources.
+4. Follow along with the recommended tutorials and resources.
-4. Practice coding on LeetCode or GeeksforGeeks.
+5. Practice coding on LeetCode or GeeksforGeeks.
-5. Share your progress and projects!
+6. Share your progress and projects!

 ## Contribute and Collaborate